Recorded Music NZ

-Recorded Music NZ (formerly the Recording Industry Association of New Zealand (RIANZ)) is a non-profit trade association of record producers, distributors and recording artists who sell recorded music in New Zealand.
+Recorded Music NZ (RMNZ) (formerly the Recording Industry Association of New Zealand (RIANZ)) is a non-profit trade association of record producers, distributors and recording artists who sell recorded music in New Zealand.
 Membership of Recorded Music NZ is open to any owner of recorded music rights operating in New Zealand, inclusive of major labels (such as Sony, Universal and Warner Music Group), independent labels and self-released artists.
 Recorded Music NZ has over 2000 rights-holders.

 Prior to June 2013 the association called itself the "Recording Industry Association of New Zealand" (RIANZ).
 RIANZ and PPNZ Music Licensing merged and renamed themselves "Recorded Music NZ".

 Recorded Music NZ functions in three areas: